mhwlng/streamdeck-elite/README.md

 When a button has no effect (e.g. when docked) then the image won't change.

-There is also a STATIC button type, that works the same as the streamdeck 'Hotkey' button type.
+There is also a STATIC button type, that works in a similar way to the streamdeck 'Hotkey' button type.
 So, there is only one image and there is no game state feedback for these buttons.
-The only difference with the 'Hotkey' button is, that it gets the keyboard binding from the game.
+The differences with the 'Hotkey' buttons are, that it gets the keyboard binding from the game and doesn't repeat the key when the streamdeck button is held.

+There is also a 'Repeating Static Button' type.
+This button is used only for keys, that need to be held for a while.
+So, when the stream deck button is pushed, the 'key down' event is sent to the keyboard and only after the stream deck button is released, the 'key up' event is sent to the keyboard.
+The streamdeck 'hotkey' button also has this behaviour.

 After you install the plugin in the streamdeck software, then there will be several new button types in the streamdeck software.